YTsaurus Airflow Provider

 3. Connection Type: Amazon Web Service

-4. AWS Access Key ID and AWS Secret Access Key: Object storage keys
+4. AWS Access Key ID and AWS Secret Access Key: Access keys for the object storage

 How to specify a connection

-Each operator accepts an optional parameter ytsaurus_conn_id, which by default is set to ytsaurus_cluster_default.
+Each operator accepts the optional ytsaurus_conn_id parameter, which by default is set to ytsaurus_cluster_default.
 If you need to use a different connection, you should specify it in the ytsaurus_conn_id parameter.

 Operators

-All operators, except for the read operator with specified ObjectStorage, write data to XCom.
+All operators, except for the read operator with a specified ObjectStorage, write data to XCom.
 It is not recommended to pass large volumes of data through XCom.
-Below is a description of which operators write data to which XComs.
+You can find out below which operators write data to which XComs.

 Note

 All operators use the Python SDK.
-If errors occur during operator execution, refer to the Python SDK documentation.
+If an error occurs during operator execution, see the Python SDK documentation.

 Working with Cypress